 Fig. 8 Shows reproducibility measurements on the physical phantom scans at a tube voltage of 120 kV.
 Measurements from two scans were plotted against a second set of measurements from two different scans.
 Integrated mass (A), Volume fraction (B), Agatston mass scoring (C) are shown along with the root mean squared error (RMSE) and root mean squared deviation (RMSD) values.
+The small, medium, and large inserts label corresponds to the diameter of the insert (1, 3, and 5 mm, respectively)